xsolla/xsolla-launcher-build/README.md

 **Object**               | **Description**
 :------------------------|:-------------------------------------------------------------------
+ store                   | An array of objects to customize Launcher in-game Store. store:id | 	Project ID in Publisher Account. store:theme | Store color theme.
+Can be 'default' and 'dark'.
+Default is 'dark'. store:size | Element size in Store.
+Can be 'small', 'medium', and 'large'.
+Default is 'large'. store:view | Element location in Store (horizontal or vertical menu).
+Can be 'vertical_navigation' and 'horizontal_navigation'.
+Default is 'horizontal_navigation'.
  GA_trackingId        | Google Analytics tracking code.
 See the [recipe](https://developers.xsolla.com/recipes/launcher/game-analytics/).
  steam_app_id | Steam app ID.
 See the [recipe](https://developers.xsolla.com/recipes/launcher/cross-authentication/#recipes_cross_authentication_steam).
  stone_app_id | Stone app ID.
 See the [recipe](https://developers.xsolla.com/recipes/launcher/cross-authentication/#recipes_cross_authentication_stone).